 Simply put, titers are a measurement of antibodies to disease that exist in your puppy's bloodstream as a result of vaccination.

 It takes about a week to 10 days for the antibodies to show up in tests, so you can ask your veterinarian to run a blood test for specific antibodies 10 days after he's been vaccinated.

 If the level of antibodies in his blood is high enough to confirm that he has immunity to a particular disease, you may not need to re-vaccinate him.

-Generally once your puppy has had three sets of the combination puppy shots, plus the Rabies shot, he will be protected for one year against the most common, serious canine illnesses.
+Generally once your puppy has had three sets of the combination puppy shots, plus the Rabies shot, he will be protected.

 Protection isn't immediate though, and I would recommend waiting at least a week after your pup has received his final set of puppy shots before venturing out into public areas.